Gallbladder Removal Surgery

 02036532009

-• you have gallstones that are causing you pain caused by inflammation or infection of your gallbladder
+• you have gallstones that are causing you pain, due to inflammation or infection of your gallbladder

 • you have jaundice (yellowing of your skin or the whites of your eyes) caused by a gallstone blocking your bile duct